Roxbury Branch of the Boston Public Library Entry Design and Programming Study

-Opened in 1978, The Dudley Branch of the Boston Public Library currently finds itself in the heart of a rapidly changing Dudley Square Neighborhood.
+Opened in 1978, the Roxbury Branch of the Boston Public Library currently finds itself in the heart of a rapidly changing Nubian Square Neighborhood.
 The Brutalist building’s introverted form is in need of rehabilitation and it no longer meets the programmatic needs of the library.
 Utile addressed these issues in two parallel tracks—the design of a new entrance for the building and a comprehensive programming study for the rehabilitation of the building.

 The entrance design also includes site improvements intended to better define and activate the library plaza.
 Landscaping, enhanced lighting and street furniture are all used to enhance the public realm and make the plaza a more secure, inviting environment.